 The Prophetic Meaning of Yeshua

 With that in mind, let’s consider a Hebrew perspective on the first coming of the Messiah.
-And let’s see what it says about the name of Yeshua (Jesus).
+We are awaiting His return!
+But there is a lot we can learn from when He first came to earth.
+So let’s see what it says about the name of Yeshua.

-Later, as Mary’s cousin, Elizabeth, gave birth to John, his father Zacharias prophesied that his son will “give to His people the knowledge of salvation (Yeshua) by the forgiveness of their sins” (Luke 1:77).
+Later, Mary’s cousin Elizabeth gave birth to John.
+John’s father Zechariah prophesied that his son will “give to His people the knowledge of salvation (Yeshua) by the forgiveness of their sins” (Luke 1:77).
+What a legacy!

 The Name of Jesus for All People